 Scopus Tutorial: How to View Journal Metrics for a Title in Scopus (2:43)

 Scopus Tutorial: How to Create Citation Overviews in Scopus (2:48)

 Practise to use Scopus:

 - Search articles of your research area in Scopus Document search (access Scopus via UEF-Primo -> click the ‘Full text availability’/’Kokotekstin saatavuus’ link).
 Tips for information retrieval can be found at the 1.
 Module: the Basics of information retrieval or Scopus Help.

 - Select articles you find interesting and create a citation overview of those articles in Scopus.

 - Open one article you consider potentially useful.
 How many times the article has been cited?
 What is its field-weighted citation impact?

 - Find information about the corresponding author by clicking the author’s name in the article.
 Analyze the author’s output: What’s the author’s h-index?
-How many citations she/he has?
+How many citations does she/he have?

 - In Scopus, you can find Plum X Metrics offering detailed information about the visibility (including mentions in social media) of the article.
-Check what kind of attention an article of your choice has received?
+Open document details and check what kind of attention an article of your choice has received?